tbnorth/deltest/toolsdemo.md

 # Agents

- - Nowcasting current source of nearshore waters
+ - Now-casting current source of nearshore waters
  - Potential for interactive app. for managers

-## Visualisation issues
+## Visualization issues

  - public app. may use same interface, provide data and allow exploration of how the system works